kayedee90/challenge-data-analysis/README.md

      Better condition is linked to higher pricing, but with notable variability across conditions — not a dominant factor alone.

 11. Extreme outliers have been identified using boxplots:
-•    Duplex, penthouse, groundfloor, triplex, kot have more than 5 bedrooms
+•    Duplex, penthouse, groundfloor, triplex, kot that have more than 5 bedrooms
-•    The surface of ground floor subtype is more than 10 thousand m2
+•    The surface of ground floor subtype that is more than 10 thousand m2
-•    A lot of outliers have apartment values more than 2 million EUR
+•    A lot of outliers are apartments valued at more than 2 million EUR
-•    More than 20 thousand EUR per m2 have been identified in apartments as outliers
+•    Apartments with more than 20 thousand EUR per m2
-•    Houses have outliers in apartment block reaching 100 rooms
+•    Houses in the apartment block category that have 100 or more rooms
-•    The surface of farmhouses are reaching 50 thousand m2 and house subtype more than 40 thousand m2
+•    The surface of farmhouses reaching 50 thousand m2 and house subtypes more than 40 thousand m2
-•    A lot of prices of houses are more than 2 million EUR
+•    Houses valued at more than 2 million EUR
-•    A lot of houses are reaching more than 10 thousand per m2
+•    Houses valued at more than 10 thousand for m2

-12. KDE plot to see the distribution of various non-numerical versus p/m2
+12. KDE plots to see the distribution of various non-numerical parameters versus price per m2 (p/m2).
-Plotted using KDE to have a global view on the dependence of p/m2 on the type of the property, location and score:
+Plotted using KDE to have a global view on the dependence of p/m2 on the type of the property, location and energy score:
 •    The higher the EPC Score the higher the p/m2
 •    The Flat studio seems the least expensive per m2, while the penthouse subtype tends to be the most expensive on p/m2 for apartments
 •    Apartment block seems the least expensive, while Villa subtype ten ds to be the most expensive on p/m2 for house